RichardBradley/liquibase.github.com/bestpractices.md

 ### Managing Stored Procedures ###

-Try to maintain separate changelog for Stored Procedures and use runOnChange=”true”.
+Try to maintain separate changelog for Stored Procedures and use runOnChange="true".
 This flag forces LiquiBase to check if the changeset was modified.
 If so, liquibase executes the change again.

 ### One Change per ChangeSet ###